BenPalac1/Editor-PWA-Text/README.md

 Editor-PWA-Text

 ## Description
-Editor-PWA-Text is text editor that runs in the browser.
-A single-page application that lets the user type tex and save it as well as allow edits.
+Editor-PWA-Text is a text editor that runs in the browser.
+A single-page application that lets the user type text and save it as well as allow edits.
 The app also has a button that allows users to download to their desktop and functions offline.

-As part of the UNCC Bootcamp this app was mean to tbe deployed Render but I had issues getting it to work even with the aid of  Render Deployment Guide.
+As part of the UNCC Bootcamp this app was meant to be deployed on Render but I had issues getting it to work even with the aid of  Render Deployment Guide.
 The app still functions if you clone the repo and run the usage instructions listed below in this README.md.

 ## User Story